flamholz/flamholz.github.io/about.md

 + why American college tuition is growing so quickly
 + TV shows, fiction and poems I like

-Prior to coming to Berkeley, I worked in the [Milo Lab](https://www.weizmann.ac.il/plants/Milo/home) at the [Weizmann Institute for Science](https://www.weizmann.ac.il/),  [Via Transportation](http://ridewithvia.com/) and at [Google](www.google.com) NYC.
-I do things aside from work too and maybe I'll write about that someday.
+Prior to coming to Berkeley, I worked in the [Milo Lab](https://www.weizmann.ac.il/plants/Milo/home) at the [Weizmann Institute for Science](https://www.weizmann.ac.il/),  [Via Transportation](http://ridewithvia.com/) and at [Google](http://www.google.com) NYC.
+I sometimes do things aside from work too and maybe I'll write about that someday.